sanchezcarballlido/multimedia-benchmark/README.md

     pip install -r requirements.txt
     ```

-4. Ensure you have the required video codecs installed on your system:
+4. Ensure you have the required video codecs and libraries installed on your system:
+    - **GStreamer Plugins**: Make sure the required GStreamer elements for encoding (e.g., `x264enc`, `x265enc`) are available.
-    - **FFmpeg**: The framework uses FFmpeg for video encoding and decoding.
-Make sure FFmpeg is installed and accessible in your system's PATH.
+    - **FFmpeg & VMAF**: Make sure FFmpeg is installed and accessible in your system's PATH.
+The `libvmaf` model files must also be available for FFmpeg to use.
-    - **VMAF**: Install the VMAF library to compute video quality metrics.
-Follow the [VMAF installation guide]()
-    to set it up correctly.

 5. Mount cloud storage:
     This framework is designed to work with large files stored remotely.
 Run the included script to mount your pre-configured `rclone` remote.